 Sowing vegetable plants can be quite time-consuming with a large amount of seed.
 For easier sowing, you can use seed tapes.
 These make sowing seeds easier for you, as you can easily place seeds in the soil and have the correct spacing directly specified.

 A seed tape for vegetables, flowers or herbs helps you to simplify your sowing in the bed.
 You can simply lay out the seed tape so you don't have to sow the seeds individually.
 It also allows your seeds to grow at very even intervals .
-This means they don't compete for space and you can save yourself the trouble of pricking out and separating them later.
+This means they don't compete for space and you can save yourself the trouble of Pricking Out and separating them later.
 This is not only easy on your back when sowing, but also on your wallet as you use less seed.

 You can buy such seed tapes in shops for some varieties.
-However, if you want to use your home-grown seeds or a specific variety, you can easily make your own seed tape.
+However, if you want to use your own seeds or a specific variety, you can easily make your own seed tape.
 Seed tape is particularly useful for fine seeds such as carrots.
 Making seed tapes is not only quick and easy, it is also a lot of fun and can be done together with children.
 Making a seed tape is also a good way to make the most of the time until spring and do something for the garden.

 You can make your own seed tape with just a few things.
 You probably already have everything you need at home:

 You can easily make your own flour paste by mixing flour with water until you have a thick paste.
 Depending on how many seed tapes you want to make, you will need more or less paste.
-However, 1-2 tablespoons of flour are enough for a few seed tapes.
+However, 1 - 2 tablespoons of flour are enough for a few seed tapes.
 You really only need a small dab on the seed tape, as the seeds are probably very small.
 Mix the flour together with water in a bowl - you should keep adding water until the mixture is still thick but there are no more lumps.

 Once you have gathered your materials for your seed tape and your flour paste is ready, you can start crafting.
-Cut approx. 2 cm wide strips of your desired length from the toilet paper (if you like, you can also divide them into individual layers depending on the thickness of the paper).
+Cut approx. 2 cm/0.8 in wide strips of your desired length from the toilet paper (if you like, you can also divide them into individual layers depending on the thickness of the paper).
 Then lay the strips out on a flat surface.
 Then measure the distances for the respective type(s) with a ruler or measuring tape and mark them with a pencil.
 Then use the end of a paintbrush or a shashlik skewer to apply a small dab of flour paste to the ribbon.
 Once you have spread a little paste in all the places, place one seed on the ribbon for each paste spot.

 You should then allow the seed tape to dry well and also store it in a dry place so that the seeds do not start to germinate (e.g. on the heater).
 Once the seed tape is dry, you can roll it up.
 This way it doesn't take up much space and is easier to transport.
 Label your seed tape.
 Then you can easily recognize which plants the seed tape contains later when sowing.